emaloney/CleanroomLogger/README.md

 6. CleanroomLogger is respectful of the calling thread. `NSLog()` does a lot of work on the calling thread, and when used from the main thread, it can lead to lower display frame rates.
 When CleanroomLogger accepts a log request, it is immediately handed off to an asynchronous background queue for further dispatching, letting the calling thread get back to work as quickly as possible.
 Each `LogRecorder` also maintains its own asynchronous background queue, which is used to format log messages and write them to the underlying storage facility.
 This design ensures that if one recorder gets bogged down, it won't prevent the processing of log messages by other recorders.

 7. CleanroomLogger uses Swift short-circuiting to avoid executing code when a given `LogChannel` shouldn't be used.
 Each `LogChannel` maintained by `Log` is exposed as an optional.
 Depending on how the logging system has been configured at runtime, a given `LogChannel` may be `nil`.
 For example, in production code, we recommend setting `.Info` as the minimum `LogSeverity` required for logging, meaning that messages with a severity of `.Verbose` or `.Debug` would be ignored.
-To avoid unneeded code execution, in such cases `Log.debug` and `Log.verbose` would be `nil`, allowing efficient short-circuiting of any code using those channels.
+To avoid unneeded code execution, in such cases `Log.debug` and `Log.verbose` would be `nil`, allowing efficient short-circuiting of any code attempting to use those channels.

 ## In a nutshell: Using CleanroomLogger